Antios/antios-website/src/content/posts/ghostbot/ghostbot.md

 ![bm](./img/bm.png "bm")

+> [!NOTE]
-From here we kinda messed up and first blooded the challenge the wrong way.
+> From here we kinda messed up and first blooded the challenge the wrong way.
 My teammate rcopstein noticed that the bot would capitalize the first character of each word you gave it
 He came up with an exploit for it which would give the key
 ![exploit](./img/exploit.png "exploit")

 The correct way however is to find the hackers gist account which contains a single gist that has the secret key

 ![gist](./img/gist.png "gist")

-We can use the key to craft our admin JWT and get the info for Elsfa7 Elmrta7
+I used the key to craft the admin JWT and get the info for **Elsfa7 Elmrta7**

 ![jwt](./img/jwt.png "jwt")